 NTFT’s-Overtime Rules

-If, on a particular day, two hours of additional work is necessary, who should be scheduledemployee: a) qualified non-OTDL NTFT employee (five - 6 hour days ending tour at 3:00 PM) for 2 hours of out-of-schedule premium; or b) qualified OTDL traditional schedule FTR ending tour at 3:00 PM for 2 hours of overtime?
+If, on a particular day, two hours of additional work is necessary, who should be scheduled when the 2 employees available within the section are: a) qualified non-OTDL NTFT employee (five - 6 hour days ending tour at 3:00 PM) for 2 hours of out-of-schedule premium; or b) qualified OTDL traditional schedule FTR ending tour at 3:00 PM for 2 hours of overtime?

 ANSWER: b) qualified OTDL traditional schedule FTR ending tour at 3:00 PM for 2 hours of overtime.
 Absent an emergency, a non-OTDL NTFT employee should not be worked beyond their normal daily schedule.

-Are NTFT employees employeeguaranteed the number of hours in their bid duty assignment?
+Are NTFT employees guaranteed the number of hours in their bid duty assignment?

 ANSWER: Yes.
 The NTFT employee’s bid duty assignment establishes their minimum daily and weekly guarantee.